 A panel of 12 students will be selected (the Panel).
-During the pilot program, the expectation will be that students on the panel will be able to make a commitment for 3 months (till 30 Nov 2021) during the pilot program, and for 6 months for subsequent programs.
+During the pilot program, the expectation will be that students on the panel will be able to make a commitment for 6 months.
 The Panel will go through an induction morning with contributions from members of the Victorian Bar and Monash Law.
 Barristers who have pro bono work will complete a briefing form indicating the timeframe and nature of work required.
 This may be for an intensive period (eg 3 full days) or for an extended period (eg 1 day/week for 4 weeks), depending on the nature of the matter.
 The Panel will be given access to a dedicated Open Justice email address.

 Notification that a brief is available will be sent to students via email, and they can then access the dedicated email to review the brief.
 Students who are able to commit to the timeframe, will respond to the brief outlining their suitability for the matter.
 The Open Justice Convenor will then assign the matter to a student and introduce the Barrister.
 The Student will then work with the Barrister until completion of the matter.